 4 Ways to Leverage Data Science for Business Endeavors

 Out of the buzzwords related to ‘learning’, machine learning (ML) continues to gain impetus.
-ML-based solutions can already solve an array of problems, and data scientists train more and more complicated ML algorithms to learn by trial and error while processing feedback (reinforcement learning), generating business predictions, controlling motions, and on and on.
+ML-based solutions can already solve an array of problems.
+Data scientists train more and more complicated ML algorithms to learn by trial and error.
+Machines learn while processing feedback, generating business predictions, exercising motion control, and on and on.

 Businesses seek to adopt ML-based solutions to derive more value form traditional activities.